 ORAGE SHEFFORD SKI Jacket - Girls

-Your girl will love the warm, stylish and comfy Atlas Synthetic Jacket for Girls by Spyder.
-It is completely waterproof and packed with synthetic down insulation that retains warmth even if damp.
-She can ski or snowboard with the fixed powder skirt, and look her best in bold colours and the detachable faux fur trim.
-The hood has a faux fur trim you can remove.
-Spyder has always made great cold-weather gear, and the Atlas Synthetic continues a legacy of warm, dry, comfortable snow wear.
+Your girl will love the warm, stylish and comfy Shefford Jacket for Girls by Orage.
+It is made with durable water-repellent fabric that's easy to clean and maintain.
+She can ski or snowboard with the fixed powder skirt, hand gaiters, and internal goggle pocket.
+Orage has always made great cold-weather gear, and the Shefford jacket continues a legacy of warm, functional, comfortable snow wear.
+Oh and, did we mention it was also designed and tested in Canada?
+Catch you on the ski slopes!

 Patagonia Down Sweater Jacket - Boys

 Don’t let the 'sweater' in the name fool you.
 The Down Sweater Jacket for boys by Patagonia is warm, built for winter and resists light moisture and snow.
 It’s got 600 fill power down insulation, trapping critical warmth and retaining loft better than anything out there.
 Patagonia is unbeatable in terms of being environmentally responsible.
 The Down Sweater Jacket features traceable down insulation and a 100% recycled windproof polyester shell.
-Tough and durable – that's how Patagonia makes their clothes and that's what you get with the the Down Sweater Jacket for boys.
+Tough and durable – that's how Patagonia makes their clothes and that's what you get with the Down Sweater Jacket for boys.

 Canada Goose Rundle Bomber - Youth